decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 All of the operations that are possible on the Ethereum blockchain are done through the ethereum controller.
 You must first import it into your scene:

-1. Import the ethereumController to the .tsx file:
+1. Import the `EthereumController` to the .tsx file:

 {% raw %}